a-r-t/SER-225-Game-Platformer/docs/MapEditor/map-editor.md

 blank map file for it.
 From there, you can change the map dimensions as desired (it will start at a width and height of (0,0), so you have to change them to actually add tiles) and start designing the map!

+Map files can be found in the project's `MapFiles` folder.
+This folder location can be changed in the [game config](/GameEngine/Config) if desired.

+## How does the map editor work?

+I used Java Swing components for the GUI and control functionality (such as buttons, drop down menus, etc.).
+The problem with creating complex GUIs purely through code is that A LOT of code and logic is required and it is very easy for it to get unruly, as many shortcuts/hacky solutions have to be used to have all components take in the correct input and communicate with one-another.
+As you can imagine, there is quite a bit of code for the map editor broken up between several different classes, and they aren't the easiest code files to digest, and as a working unit it isn't immediately obvious which classes work with others -- that will happen when using any GUI library, and especially Java Swing due to how old it is.

+I will say that this was NOT easy to code up and get working.
+It's also a bit fragile as all map editors are, since it has major dependencies on game logic classes that it has no control over such as the `Map`, `MapTile`, and `Tileset` classes, and if any of those class change, it can easily break the map editor.
+Such is life.

+While I do not plan on going over the entirety of the map editor code here because it would take me forever to type up and at the end of the day
+I would just be re-describing the entire Java Swing Library, I will instead leave it be and give some generic guidance if you are looking to develop it further.

+The `EditorWindow` class is the JFrame.
+It sets the `EditorMainPanel` as its content pane.

+The `EditorMainPanel` is a JFrame that holds two other JFrame components: the `EditorControlPanel` (map name selection drop down menu and save map button are there, etc.) and the `MapBuilder`, which is the right side where the map is displayed and tiles in it can be replaced.

+The `EditorControlPanel` utilizes the `TilePicker`, which is ANOTHER JPanel that actually display the tile graphics that can be selected and is where that selection logic takes place.
+The `SelectedTileIndexHolder` class is used to store the currently selected tile.

+The `MapBuilder` JPanel defines the scroll pane and map info labels (like "width" and "height" at the bottom of the map display).
+Then inside the scroll pane, it places the `TileBuilder` JPanel.
+The `TileBuilder` class is where tiles can be replaced by the selected tile from the `TilePicker` based on the value in `SelectedTileIndexHolder`.

+Both `TilePicker` and `TileBuilder` have listeners for mouse click and hover inputs.

+The `ChangeMapSizeWindow` class is specifically for the window that pops up after clicking the "Change Map Size" button in the `EditorControlPanel`.
+This class lets you change the size of the map.

+The "Save Map" button will overwrite a map's assigned map file with what it looks like in the editor.